The European Language Certificates: Recognition

-In Germany telc gGmbH partners with the federal government for the language examination at the end of the Integrationskurs for immigrants.
-Individuals who wish to apply for German citizenship can document the necessary language skills with a TELC certificate.
-When it comes to residence permits, all German-speaking countries recognize TELC certificates.
-In the context of subsequent immigration of a spouse to Germany, the Ministry of Foreign Affairs recognises the exam "Start German 1 / TELC German A1" as a requirement for a visa concerning the subsequent immigration of a spouse.
-In Poland, TELC certificates are recognised as proof of language proficiency for a career in the civil service.
-In Hungary, the government-accredited TELC examinations are a requirement for higher education qualifications.
-In Switzerland, depending on the canton, the required language skills for naturalization or acquisition into the Public Service can be proven with TELC certificates.
+In Germany telc gGmbH partners with the federal government for the language examination at the end of the Integrationskurs (integration course) for immigrants.
+Individuals who wish to apply for German citizenship can document the necessary language skills with a telc certificate.
+When it comes to residence permits, all German-speaking countries recognize telc certificates.
+In the context of subsequent immigration of a spouse to Germany, the Ministry of Foreign Affairs recognises the exam "Start German 1 / telc German A1" as a requirement for a visa concerning the subsequent immigration of a spouse.
+In Poland, telc certificates are recognised as proof of language proficiency for a career in the civil service.
+In Hungary, the government-accredited telc examinations are a requirement for higher education qualifications.
+In Switzerland, depending on the canton, the required language skills for naturalization or acquisition into the Public Service can be proven with telc certificates.

-Also, the Turkish Higher Education Council (YÖK) officially recognize the German TELC language tests.
+Also, the Turkish Higher Education Council (YÖK) officially recognize the German telc language tests.
 The recognition by the supreme state control committee of Turkish universities is valid for all German exams by telc gGmbH on the competency levels B2, B2 +, and C1 of the Common European Framework of Europe.
 In the course of this recognition, the tests were incorporated into the official equivalence table (İngilizce Dil Esdegerligi tablosu) of the University Council.
-Thus TELC language tests can be used and recognized by all Turkish universities and institutions of higher education and employed for the recruitment of lecturers, for students who wish to study a master's degree and doctoral candidates who must demonstrate their language skills.
+Thus telc language tests can be used and recognized by all Turkish universities and institutions of higher education and employed for the recruitment of lecturers, for students who wish to study a master's degree and doctoral candidates who must demonstrate their language skills.

-Universities in Spain recognise TELC certificates as proof of foreign language skills.
-The certificate TELC Deutsch C1 Hochschule is officially recognised and accepted by the members of the German Rectors' and Cultural Ministers’ Conference as proof of language skills for admission to German universities.
-Also, many universities in Austria and Switzerland accept TELC Certificates.
-Germany, in particular, makes use of the TELC language certificates for physicians and nursing staff in the context of professional recognition.
-TELC English C1 certificates are used in Germany for proof of language skills for primary school teachers.
-The TELC entrance examination provides access to university studies for qualified candidates.
+Universities in Spain recognise telc certificates as proof of foreign language skills.
+The certificate telc Deutsch C1 Hochschule is officially recognised and accepted by the members of the German Rectors' and Cultural Ministers’ Conference as proof of language skills for admission to German universities.
+Also, many universities in Austria and Switzerland accept telc Certificates.
+Germany, in particular, makes use of the telc language certificates for physicians and nursing staff in the context of professional recognition. telc English C1 certificates are used in Germany for proof of language skills for primary school teachers.
+The telc entrance examination provides access to university studies for qualified candidates.